kubernetes/website/content/en/blog/_posts/2024-04-28-contribute-as-sig-docs-reviewer.md

 ---
 layout: blog
-title: "From Code to Quill: Embark on a Legendary Kubernetes Quest with SIG-Docs"
+title: "From Code to Quill: Embark on a Legendary Kubernetes Quest with SIG Docs"
 date: 2024-04-28
 slug: contribute-as-sig-docs-reviewer
 author: >